 The MacArthur Fellows Program is intended to encourage people of outstanding talent to pursue their own creative, intellectual, and professional inclinations.
 In keeping with this purpose, the Foundation awards fellowships directly to individuals rather than through institutions.
 Recipients may be writers, scientists, artists, social scientists, humanists, teachers, entrepreneurs, or those in other fields, with or without institutional affiliations.
 They may use their fellowship to advance their expertise, engage in bold new work, or, if they wish, to change fields or alter the direction of their careers.

-Although nominees are reviewed for their achievements, the fellowship is not a reward for past accomplishment, but rather an investment in a person's originality, insight, and potential.
+Although nominees are reviewed for their achievements, the fellowship is not a lifetime achievement award, but rather an investment in a person's originality, insight, and potential.
 Indeed, the purpose of the MacArthur Fellows Program is to enable recipients to exercise their own creative instincts for the benefit of human society.

 How Fellows are Chosen

-Each year, the MacArthur Fellows Program invites new nominators on the basis of their expertise, accomplishments, and breadth of experience.
-They are encouraged to nominate the most creative people they know within their field and beyond.
-Nominators are chosen from as broad a range of fields and areas of interest as possible.
-At any given time, there are usually more than one hundred active nominators.
+Nominees are brought to the Program's attention through a constantly changing pool of invited external nominators.
+The nominators are encouraged to nominate the most creative people they know within their field and beyond.
+They are chosen from as broad a range of fields and areas of interest as possible.

 Nominations are evaluated by an independent Selection Committee composed of about a dozen leaders in the arts, sciences, humanities professions, and for-profit and nonprofit communities.
 Each nomination is considered with respect to the program's selection criteria, based on the nomination letter along with original works of the nominee and evaluations from other experts collected by the program staff.

-After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and board of directors of the MacArthur Foundation.
+After a thorough, multi-step review, the Selection Committee makes its recommendations to the President and Board of Directors of the MacArthur Foundation.
 Announcement of the annual list is usually made in September.
 While there are no quotas or limits, typically 20 to 30 Fellows are selected each year.
-Between June of 1981 and September of 2012, 897 Fellows have been named.
+Between June of 1981 and September of 2014, 918 Fellows have been named.

 Nominators, evaluators, and selectors all serve anonymously and their correspondence is kept confidential.
 This policy enables participants to provide their honest impressions independent of outside influence.